 Investing–supposedly an adulting task reserved for the rich.
-Not necessarily–I make $8.50 an hour and have a portfolio worth nearly $700.
+Not necessarily–I make $8.50 an hour and have a portfolio worth nearly $700 built over 12 months.
 How did I do it?
 Simple–I used apps that automatically took a small amount of change out of my paycheck.
 In some cases, I let the apps decide what my investments were in.
 In other cases, I decided for myself, using a “buy and hold” strategy and investing in what I think people need.
 For example, I own stock in Kroger, because people will always need groceries.

 Here are the apps I use–if you decide to download them, please use my code so I get credit for referring you.

 1).
 Acorns.
 Sometimes a child hears something that stays with them forever.
 When I was four, my neighbor said “Pennies add up to dimes, and dimes add up to dollars.”.
 Acorns operates along these lines, rounding up linked debit card purchases to the nearest dollar and investing the change.
 This allows you to build up a portfolio with a speed that puts Mario Andretti to shame.
 Email me at firstname.lastname@example.org and I’ll send you a code for a free $5.
 Nobel Prize in Economics winner Dr. Harry Markowitz helped design this app.
 You can also automatically invest as little as $5 per month, but I’ve found that unnecessary.
 Be careful–this app can cause an overdraft!
 My invite code is https://acorns.com/invite/76JU68